🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“„βœˆοΈ Digital Nomad Visa Availability + 7.3 -- 35 Cyprus has a dedicated, well-defined Digital Nomad Visa program with a clear application process and defined income requirements.
+πŸ“„βœˆοΈ Digital Nomad Visa Availability + 8.0 -- 35 Cyprus launched a dedicated Digital Nomad Visa in 2021, offering a 1-year renewable permit with a reasonable income threshold and favorable terms.

 🌍 DIGITAL NOMAD COMMUNITY